The Story Lab

 Location: Northern Arizona University - Bilby Research Center, Room 131 and 131a

-The Story Lab serves as a central location for learning and best practices for community-engaged research and storytelling in northern Arizona.
+The Story Lab serves as a central location for learning and best practices for community-engaged research, practice, methods, and storytelling in northern Arizona.
 Faculty, students, and community partners develop and implement interdisciplinary projects in community engagement, social justice, youth participation, and creative arts research.
 With a focus on storytelling related to medical anthropology and community health, partners develop projects and conduct training sessions on ethics, primary data collection, mixed-methods analysis, and dissemination of findings through professional presentations and publications.

 The lab provides research, training, and opportunities for storytelling for social change and related active research projects that include faculty, undergraduate, and graduate student collaboration.
 The lab offers opportunities in community engagement, the development of op-eds, collaborative writing, journal editing, and the development of policy recommendations for students and partners.